Family: German journalist jailed in Venezuela as spy

 The Venezuelan information ministry did not respond to a request for comment.

 In Berlin, the German Foreign Ministry said Friday it cannot give any details about the case, citing privacy laws.
-A German diplomat said that Venezuelan officials have not allowed diplomats to visit Six, a right guaranteed by international law.
-The diplomat was not authorized to discuss the case publicly and declined to be named.
+A German diplomat said Venezuelan officials have not allowed diplomats to visit Six, a right guaranteed by international law.
+The diplomat was not authorized to discuss the case publicly and agreed to speak only if not quoted by name.

 “Three weeks after his reported arrest, there have been no updates about his conditions or the charges against him,” the New York-based Committee to Protect Journalists said in a statement.
 “This poses a serious threat to the country’s already limited press freedom.”